KStockton/Build-Your-Own-Backend/README.md

 #### Post ```api/v1/teams``` Create a new Team

 The user can post a new NBA team to the database.
 Below is the required parameters.
-Must be formated to JSON,
+Must be formated in JSON,

 | Name | Type | Description |
 | ---- |:----:|:-----------:|